Camping Near Limekiln State Park

 What are some nearby attractions and activities?

-Located along the stunning California coast, Limekiln State Park camping fees are $35 per night for standard campsites.
+Located along the stunning California Coast, Limekiln State Park camping fees are $35 per night for standard campsites.
 This fee includes parking for one vehicle, with additional vehicles charged $10 per night.
-The campground is situated in the heart of Big Sur, offering 29 developed campsites nestled among redwoods and along the creek.
+The campground, situated in the heart of Big Sur, offers 24 family campsites equipped with picnic tables, fire rings, and access to restroom facilities with flush toilets and coin-operated showers.